-Journalists rely on three types of research papers most often in their work: White papers, working papers and peer-reviewed journal articles.
+Journalists rely most often on four types of research in their work.
+White papers, working papers, preprints and peer-reviewed journal articles.

 How are they different?
 And which is best?